raj638111/tweet-service/README.md

 Considering the user should be able to get a score from both the **Command Line** and from a **Web App** I have decided to create this utility based on a **client** / **server** (Web Service) architecture

+# Assumptions

+1. Names will not contain any other character other than `[a-zA-Z]`.
+Any other characters gets a value of 0

 # Project Structure

 This project is divided into 2 Modules